Posture in the Workplace

-“Be a swan, Minerva, be a swan,” says wicked stepmother Bernadette Peters in my favorite version of Cinderella.
+“Be a swan, Minerva, be a swan,” says wicked stepmother Bernadette Peters in Cinderella.
 Posture training may have gone out the window for most of us, but when’s the last time you thought about your posture?

 Here are some of our best tips and tricks for ensuring you’re poised for success at work.

 Regardless of whether you have model posture, it’s never a good idea to spend prolonged periods sitting in the same position.
 The US Department of Labor has some ideas for how to change your position throughout the day:

 Make small adjustments to your chair or backrest.

 Stretch your fingers, hands, arms, and torso.

 Stand up and walk around for a few minutes periodically.